Skip to main content

 How to Improve Your GPA

-Especially if you are a freshman or sophomore, you may still be hoping to raise your GPA, to give you a better chance of acceptance at more colleges.
-Here are some suggestions of how you can improve your GPA.
+There’s still an opportunity to raise your GPA, especially if you’re a freshman or sophomore, to give you a better chance of acceptance at more colleges.
+Here are some suggestions on how you can improve your GPA.

 Seek Academic Help

 If your school offers study groups or tutoring, those are also excellent resources to take advantage of.
-And if not, think about setting up an informal study group with friends, or utilizing some of the many free academic help resources available online, like Khan Academy.
+And if not, consider setting up an informal study group with friends or utilizing some of the many free academic help resources available online, like Khan Academy.

 You never know, approaching your teachers and demonstrating your desire to succeed might just be the difference between a B- and a B when it comes time for teachers to submit grades!